flutter/website/src/get-started/flutter-for/ios-devs.md

 Object? coordinates = await Navigator.of(context).pushNamed('/location');
 ```

-And then, inside your ‘location’ route, once the user has selected their
+And then, inside your `location` route, once the user has selected their
 location, `pop()` the stack with the result:

 <?code-excerpt "lib/intent.dart (Pop)"?>